Blue Donkey & Red Elephant – documentary film [trailer]

 Based on and formally structured by statements from interviews with protagonists from both camps, the film openly looks at different ways of life, social settings, perceptions and behaviours within the political spectrum.

 Using the foreground of the political campaigning ahead of the 2020 Presidential Election and the electoral fracas during the 2020 Primaries, the film investigates the sociological background and establishes a deep and subtle audiovisual narrative about what arguably has been strategically constructed, maintained and exploited as a so called social division.

 Produced in the context of my postgradual research project at MAPJD - University of the Arts, London

-Full length preview of the film on request.
+The full length preview of the film is accessible here.

 © 2021 - All rights reserved